-Today, ahead of the EU Anti-Trafficking Day on 18 October, La Strada International and 30 partner organisations in Europe launch the campaign Used in Europe: human trafficking and labour exploitation on our continent.
-This campaign reaches out to consumers, the private sector and States to address human trafficking, including forced and exploitative labour in Europe.
+In 2014 La Strada International and 30 partner organisations in Europe launched the campaign Used in Europe: human trafficking and labour exploitation on our continent.
+This campaign reached out to consumers, the private sector and States to address human trafficking, including forced and exploitative labour in Europe.

 - To ensure that all relevant national and international legislation, available to promote labour standards, is enforced.

 - To promote decent working conditions; to ensure that informal and unregulated work is brought within the protection of labour laws and that labour rights are applied to all workers irrespective of migration and residence status.

 - To increase the identification of human trafficking cases by ensuring adequate labour inspection, with a specific focus on human rights violations and exploitation.
 Inspection of violation of labour laws should be delinked from the control of residence status of workers, so that workers have an opportunity to report exploitation without fearing arrest and deportation.